 Texas is one of the fastest-growing states in the U.S., with an increasing number of people leaving the east and west coasts to enjoy a taste of southern living.
 With this influx of residents, many Texans are seeing increases in their rental rates.
 This is good news for property owners who are ready to scale profits.
 However, property owners need to be careful not to cross any legal boundaries when increasing rent in Texas.

 Texas generally has favorable landlord-tenant laws as they are hands-off in most aspects.
+For Texas rental applications, landlords may application fees to potential tenants, but the fee must be reasonable and not exceed the actual cost of screening the tenant.
+The landlord must provide a receipt for the fee and disclose the screening criteria used.
 Texans can enter into oral or written lease agreements that become valid once the payment is accepted.
 Once the lease is in effect, both landlords and tenants have their rights protected, such as the right to timely repairs and payments.

 Texas landlords may charge whatever they wish at signing a new lease or lease renewal, because Texas state law preempts local authorities from imposing rent control.
 This makes Texas a sought-after place for property investment.
 Moreover, with the increase in population in the last five years, Texas rental rates are steadily rising at a competitive rate.
 And, with the freedom for landlords to change rental rates at the end of each lease term, they can easily keep up with demand in their area.

 Texas Laws Regarding Rent Increase, Notices, and Fees

 Texas is unique in that landlords do not need to provide notice before raising the rent.
 However, it is typical in the state to give at least 30 days before increasing the rental rate on month-to-month or yearly leases.